dddrrreee/cs140e-20win/labs/11-fuse/README.md

 ***NOTE: Make sure you start with the [PRELAB](PRELAB.md)!***

-***NOTE: This is from last year's lab.
-It assumes we built a shell.
-I think not doing so is better, so we won't this year.***

-Today you're going to take your pi shell-system and use the FUSE file system to mount it as a normal file system on your laptop.
-Each ability of the pi will be exposed to the user by mapping it to its own file and potentially overriding the sematics of `read()` and `write()` with custom actions.
+Today you're going to use the FUSE file system to mount your pi as a normal file system on your laptop.
+You can systematically expose different abilities of the pi to the user by mapping the feature to a special file and potentially overriding the sematics of `read()` and `write()` with custom actions.

 For example: